 The American Pit Bull Terrier is an average-sized short-haired dog whose ancestors are the now-extinct Old English Terrier and Old English Bulldog.
 The Pitbull’s history began when it arrived in America in the latter part of the 19th century.

-However, regardless of their violent past, Pitbulls have proven to be very good companion dogs.
+Today, Pitbulls have proven to be very good companion dogs.
 The San Francisco Society for the Prevention of Cruelty to Animals, in an attempt to entice people into adopting APBT, created a program in 1996 called St. Francis Terrier.
 St. Francis terrier is another name for Pitbull.

 Read also: French Bulldog Pitbull Mix (Complete Guide)